REST API integration

 BMC ProactiveNet has a sample Java-based REST client that is located in the pw\restclient folder.
 You can run this command from the command line.
 You can also copy this folder to use the client independently.
 To run this client, ensure that you set the classpath using the provided scripts.
 After setting the classpath, execute the APIs using the command line.
 Ensure that you have the URL and the username/password credentials before running the client.

-For detailed information about the sample client, see Utilities for web services.
+For detailed information about the sample client, see Utilities-for-web-services.

 Authentication